 - 2008 Graduates - Achuthan Sourianarayanane (2009 Clinical Associate Hepatology), Gastroenterology, Cleveland Clinic, OH

-Cleveland Clinic was founded in 1921 by George Crile Sr., a general and endocrine surgeon; Frank Bunts, a neurosurgeon; William Lower, an urologist; and John Phillips, an internist.
+Cleveland Clinic was founded in 1921 by George Crile Sr., a general and endocrine surgeon; Frank Bunts, a neurosurgeon; William Lower, a urologist; and John Phillips, an internist.
 It was a new kind of medical center: a physician-led, not-for-profit, integrated hospital and group practice, equally dedicated to patient care, research, and education.
-Cleveland Clinic quickly became a world renowned training hospital, medical school and research institute, known for offering the most advanced medical care.
+Cleveland Clinic quickly became a world-renowned training hospital, medical school and research institute, known for offering the most advanced medical care.

 The Digestive Disease and Surgery Institute’s advanced endoscopy unit, located in Glickman tower on Cleveland Clinic’s main campus, emphasizes both safety and quality.
 The 15,000-square-foot facility was built to improve both access and patient experience.
 The expansion doubled the number of therapeutic endoscopy suites for performing endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS) and deep enteroscopy.
 Specialized fluoroscopic equipment will allow for the next generation of 3-D cholangiography, which is available at only a handful of units nationally.
 The unit was designed to improve patient satisfaction and features private recovery rooms with TVs and seating for family members.
 It will help maximize communication between patients and caregivers and enable close interaction with the staff from other specialties, including anesthesiology, hepatobiliary surgery, colorectal surgery, thoracic surgery, oncology and radiation oncology, during treatment.